 The FEE-HELP Information Booklet and Request for FEE-HELP Assistance (Application Form) are available from the College’s Administration Office.

 As an affiliated college of the Australian College of Theology, the Reformed Theological College is a participant in the ACT’s Tuition Assurance arrangements.
 This requirement is to protect a student in the event that the Australian College of Theology (or the Reformed Theological College) ceases to provide a course of study in which a student is enrolled.
 The meaning of ‘ceasing to provide a course of study’ is set out in the HEP Guidelines.
-The RTC complies with the policy of the Australian College of Theology in this matter.
+The RTC complies with the Australian College of Theology’s Unit Results and Enrolment Policy in this matter.

 VARIATION OF ENROLMENT